View allNext

 • Potential solar power generation estimate

-• A map showing nearby properties - their valuation, for sale or rent
+• A map showing nearby properties, including their valuations and whether they’re for sale or rent

-Hot tip: Considering upgrades to a property you're eyeing?
-Learn how renovations could affect insurance premiums.
+Hot tip: Considering upgrades to a property you’re eyeing?
+Learn how renovations could affect your insurance premiums.

-This site stands out from others because it offers more than just residential property.
-It includes commercial properties, rural land, and even businesses for sale.
-This adds variety but takes the focus away from what the site originally aimed to do.
-Like homes.co.nz, you can also sign up to watch a specific property and get updates if anything changes.
+OneRoof also stands out because it covers more than just residential property, including commercial properties, rural land, and businesses for sale.
+Like homes.co.nz, you can sign up to watch a specific property and get alerts when something changes.

 • Registered Valuation (RV) details